 Georgians have been making wine in Tbilisi for 7,000 years, but it’s only recently that the rest of the world has taken notice.
 Georgia has around 500 indigenous grape varieties, which undergo a unique underground fermentation process in clay vats called qvevri.
 Taste the local concoctions at one of Tbilisi’s many wine bars, many of which also produce their own versions.
 Schuchmann Wine Bar & Restaurant is a cellar wine bar in the Old Town of Tbilisi, which offers both excellent wine and a cozy atmosphere, without the crowds.

 Tbilisi Jazz Festival

 Music lovers should not miss the key musical event of the year that has historically hosted the likes of James Brown and Ray Charles.
-Celebrating the International Jazz Day, the Tbilisi Jazz Festival normally takes place from 29th to 30th of April.
-Only in 2017, the festival is being held in November, because of the October Parliamentary elections.
+Celebrating the International Jazz Day, the 2020 Tbilisi Jazz Festival will take place from 25th to 28th of March.
 Every year, famous jazz artists and bands perform at the festival.
-This year April event, Bad Plus, Naturally 7, Miles Electric Band and special guest Ravi Coltrane were featured.